-Save the Sound and the City of New Haven have teamed up to transform a vacant lot at the corner of Haven and Exchange streets into a new green infrastructure park for area residents.
-The new project will also expand the Mill River Trail while offering a new outdoor space for Fair Haven residents.
+Save the Sound and the City of New Haven teamed up to transform a vacant lot at the corner of Haven and Exchange streets into a new green infrastructure park for area residents.
+The installation of the park is now complete, and the next phase will connect the park to the Mill River Trail, offering a new outdoor space for Fair Haven residents.
 Reestablishing natural spaces like this one and reconnecting the city with local waterways will benefit a community that has endured environmental degradation and injustice for generations.

-The project involves nearly 12,000 square feet of a closed roadway which will have its impervious asphalt replaced with specially-designed gardens and swales—what we term green stormwater infrastructure—to improve drainage around an area that includes the playfield of the John S. Martinez School.
+The project, encompassing nearly 12,000 square feet of closed roadway, involved the replacement impervious asphalt with specially-designed gardens and swales—what we term green stormwater infrastructure—to improve drainage around an area that includes the playfield of the John S. Martinez School.
 The park is also part of ongoing efforts by the Mill River Trail Advocates to expand the river-adjacent greenway through the neighborhood.

-Initial project phases have been made possible thanks to funding from the State of Connecticut Department of Energy and Environmental Protection (DEEP), the Community Foundation for Greater New Haven, the Sarah M. Ferguson Fund, The Claire Bennitt Watershed Fund, Dorr Foundation, and Partners for Places—a joint effort by the Funder’s Network for Smart Growth and Livable Communities (TFN) and the Urban Sustainability Directors Network (USDN).
-Support for the project also came from Boston-based landscape architecture firm Reed + Hildebrand, who collaborated in creating these visualizations for the site’s transformation.
+Initial project phases were made possible thanks to funding from the State of Connecticut Department of Energy and Environmental Protection (DEEP), the Community Foundation for Greater New Haven, the Sarah M. Ferguson Fund, The Claire Bennitt Watershed Fund, Dorr Foundation, and Partners for Places—a joint effort by the Funder’s Network for Smart Growth and Livable Communities (TFN), the Urban Sustainability Directors Network (USDN) and the New Alliance Foundation.

-“We’ve been thrilled to work closely with teachers from the John S. Martinez and Cold Spring Schools throughout the planning and design phase of this project.
-Thanks to their hard work and to the support of several funders, the students will be able to participate in dedicated planting events.
+“We’ve been thrilled to work closely with teachers from the John S. Martinez and Cold Spring Schools throughout this project.
+Thanks to their hard work and to the support of several funders, the students have been able to plant, weed, and explore the site through each step of its transformation.
 The park will act as a living classroom in future years by utilizing special curricula that their teachers have developed around this site.“Nicole Davis, Watershed Coordinator at Save the Sound

 In 2019, Save the Sound worked with Lots of Fish, students and teachers from the John S. Martinez and Cold Spring Schools, and the Mill River Trail Advocates to design and install storm drain art on Wolcott Street—just across the playing fields from the green infrastructure park project site.
 These same students worked with Save the Sound staff to install trail markers along the current path of the trail from Grand Avenue south to Criscuolo Park.
 This trail creation and improvement work was funded by the Recreational Equipment, Inc. (REI) Outdoor Places Grant Program.